philzook58/philzook58.github.io/_notes/Languages/datalog.md

 Can consider tensor calculations an example of datalog.
 Shortest path
 [provenance semirings](https://twitter.com/wilton_quinn/status/1516919665125036032?s=20&t=hmaJXnp6Mp_aUsdRpkOMcQ)

+Different kinds of semirings.
+Idempotent helps it look more like ordinary datalog Relations can be functions into some structured value than a bool.
+Ordered semirings

+`,` and  `;` are overloaded.

 ## Probability
 Perhaps related to semiring semantics [scallop](https://scallop-lang.github.io/) neurosymbolic datalog.
 Probablistic datalog.
 Uses provenance. topkrpoofs other methods.